 The delicious flavor starts with the butternut squash.
 Last year around this time I found a pumpkin pie recipe that actually doesn’t use pumpkin at all.
 The author emphatically claimed that roasted butternut squash is more flavorful, and with all due respect to pumpkin, I figured why not try it.
-The two are cousins after all, this wasn’t a total break from tradition.
-The result was a richer flavor profile, I think because butternut squash is a little denser than pumpkin.
+The result was a richer flavor profile, I think because butternut squash is denser than pumpkin.
 Since then I’ve had a lot of success baking and cooking with roasted butternut squash, including in these pancakes.
-It’s so easy to roast at home – much more so than pumpkin, since there is far less seedy sinew to remove.
-I’ve also used canned butternut squash in a pinch and it’s also quite good.
+It’s so easy to roast at home.

 This recipe makes enough for one serving – yes, that entire stack is yours for the taking.
 These would also go really well with fruit, eggs or even something savory like ham and cheese, if you wanted to turn this into a dish for two.